 The Sydney University Law Society (SULS) aims to enrich the law student experience.
 It is the primary association for students studying law at Sydney University, and is officially associated with the Faculty of Law.

 SULS provides the law school community with a variety events, activities and programs, including social events, educational support, mooting and skills competitions, careers events, sporting functions, and initiatives that inspire students to use the law as an instrument for social change.

-A range of mental health initiatives, financial support for events and textbooks, and Queer, Women’s, International and First Nations events and programs.
+A range of mental health initiatives, financial support for events and textbooks, and Queer, Women’s, International, Ethnocultural and First Nations events and programs.

 A variety of educational services, including the Education Guide, the textbook exchange, and the ‘Law School Basics’ series.

-A chance to write and get published on topical and interesting issues in publications such as Yemaya, Dissent or the SULS Quarterly.
+A chance to write and get published on topical and interesting issues in publications such as Yemaya, Dissent and the SULS Quarterly.

 A resource for Sydney Law School students to find part-time legal roles and gain work experience.